Swiftsure Yacht Race

-The Swiftsure International Yacht Race is the premier long distance sailing race in the Pacific Northwest and British Columbia area.
-Starting and ending in Victoria, BC, Canada, the Swiftsure is international because the midpoint markers for the four long courses are in U.S. waters.
+The Swiftsure International Yacht Race is a long distance sailing race in the Pacific Northwest and British Columbia area.
+Races start and end in Victoria, BC, Canada.
 Organized by the Royal Victoria Yacht Club, the race occurs during the Memorial Day weekend in May with staggered starts on Saturday morning.
-The race is most popular with sailors from British Columbia and Washington, but it has drawn boats from as far away as California, Hawaii, New Zealand, and even Russia.
+The race is most popular with sailors from British Columbia, Washington, and Oregon but it has drawn boats from as far away as California, Hawaii, New Zealand, and Russia.

 Race courses

 The nature of the course and the notoriously unpredictable winds and currents provide an exacting test of seamanship.
-Swiftsure consists of nine races over five courses (tabulated below) in the Strait of Juan de Fuca, including the Swiftsure Inshore Classic (formerly "Sookesure" then "Rosedale Rock") and "Classics" races.
+Swiftsure consists of races over four courses (tabulated below) in the Strait of Juan de Fuca, including the Swiftsure Inshore Classic (formerly "Sookesure" then "Rosedale Rock") and "Classics" races.
 Therefore, it offers wide appeal to the professional and experienced amateur sailor who takes pride in his or her boat, big or small.
-In some years, light winds led to the race being dubbed the "Driftsure;" in other years, like 1971, 1979, and 2012, strong winds (up to 35 knots) led to boats dropping out or even being dismasted.
+In some years, light winds led to the race being dubbed the "Driftsure;" in other years, such as 1971, 1979, and 2012, strong winds (35 knots or more) have led to boats dropping out or even being dismasted.